Robert M. Danford: World War II

-In 1938, Danford was selected to serve as Chief of Field Artillery and promoted to major general.
+In 1938, Danford was selected to succeed Upton Birnie Jr. as Chief of Field Artillery and promoted to major general.
 As the United States increased preparation for involvement in World War II and then entered the war, Danford's tenure was largely concerned with equipping, manning, and training artillery units as they were organized and fielded for wartime service.
 Though Danford had been seen as an opponent of technological advances, such as advocating for the use of horse-drawn artillery instead of mechanization, after firsthand observation of how effective light aircraft were for artillery observation he became a strong proponent, and helped ensure that the Army used airplanes for identifying targets, observing the impact of indirect fire, and assessing its effectiveness.

 Danford retired in 1942, when the Army eliminated the branch chief positions in favor of consolidating their functions under the commander of the Army Ground Forces.

 Awards

 For his service in World War I, Danford received the U.S. Army Distinguished Service Medal, Belgian Order of the Crown, and honorary Order of the British Empire (Commander).
+The citation for his Army DSM reads:

 In addition, in 1917 he received the honorary degree of Master of Arts from Yale University.
 In 1975, the museum board at Fort Sill designated one of the post's residence buildings as Danford House, and installed a plaque commemorating Danford's career.
 Built in the 1870s, the limestone house has traditionally been the quarters of Fort Sill's chief of staff.